wanggn8612/ddh/intl.en-US/Product Introduction/Benefits.md

 Using a DDH can cut the costs of migration to cloud and business deployment, and meet strict regulatory compliance requirements.

 A DDH provides single-tenant running time based on the virtualized service platforms provided by Alibaba Cloud.
 It enables you to exercise full control over all the resources of a physical server and at the same time to benefit from the flexibility and elasticity of cloud services.
 All the ECS instances created on a DDH have the same features and performance as those on shared cloud hosting servers, which is easy for you to deploy and use.
-For more information about ECS, see [What is ECS?](../../../../intl.en-US/Product Introduction/What is ECS?.md#).
+For more information about ECS, see [what is ECS](../../../../intl.en-US/Product Introduction/What is ECS?.md#).

 Compared to ECS on shared cloud hosting, ECS on DDH can bring the following benefits: